 There are six partner councils who make up the CDEM Group:

-The Group has Emergency Management officers resident in each of the districts who are responsible for development and delivery of civil defence and emergency management services to their communities.
-These officers are led by the Regional Manager and supported by a Group Coordinator and Group Welfare Manager, based in Dunedin.
+The Group has Emergency Management Advisors in each of the districts who are responsible for development and delivery of emergency management activities to their communities.
+These advisors are led by the Group Manager and supported by a Group Team Leader, Stakeholder Engagement Advisor, Resilience Advisor, Readiness & Response Advisor and Administration Systems Support based in Dunedin.

 The Otago Group’s Guiding Principles, under which all the Emergency Management Team work are: